EditCaption: Human-Refined SFT and HAE-DPO for Image Editing Instruction Synthesis: Abstract

-To address this, we propose \textbf{EditCaption}, a scalable two-stage post-training pipeline for VLM-based editing instruction synthesis.
-In the first stage, we construct a 100K supervised fine-tuning (SFT) dataset by combining automatic annotation from GLM with EditScore-based quality filtering and human refinement, targeting spatial, directional, and attribute-level accuracy.
-In the second stage, we build 10K human-annotated preference pairs that explicitly capture the three failure modes, and apply Direct Preference Optimization (DPO) to further align the model beyond what SFT alone achieves.
+To address this, we propose \textbf{EditCaption}, a two-stage post-training pipeline for image editing instruction synthesis.
+First, We construct a 100K supervised fine-tuning dataset through GLM-based auto-captioning, EditScore filtering, and human refinement.
+Second, We collect 10K human-annotated preference pairs, where each rejected instruction is labeled with its primary error type and severity.
+Based on this dataset, we propose Hardness-Adaptive Error-Aware DPO (\textbf{HAE-DPO}), a task-adapted DPO objective that introduces an adaptive margin based on human-labeled severity, failure-mode type, and reference-model hardness.

-Extensive experiments on three benchmarks—an in-house Eval-400 set, ByteMorph-Bench, and HQ-Edit—demonstrate that our fine-tuned Qwen3-VL models substantially outperform all open-source baselines.
-Our 235B model achieves a weighted score of 4.712 on Eval-400, surpassing Gemini-3-Pro (4.706) and surpassing GPT-4.1 (4.220) and Kimi-K2.5 (4.111).
-On the challenging ByteMorph-Bench, it scores 4.588, exceeding both Gemini-3-Pro (4.522) and GPT-4.1 (3.412).
-Human evaluation further shows that critical error rates drop from 47.75\% to 23\% after our two-stage training, with the correct rate improving from 41.75\% to 66\%.
-Our work provides a practical and effective approach for scalable, human-aligned instruction synthesis to support large-scale image editing data construction.